-Despite the overwhelming problems scientists must overcome to find the all-important alien signal in space, many are still pursuing the issue by building bigger and more sophisticated instruments in the hope of ferreting out that elusive and tenuous signal in the vastness of space, time and frequency.
+Despite the overwhelming problems scientists must overcome to find the all-important alien signal in space, many are still pursuing the issue.
+There is a belief that by building bigger and more sophisticated instruments, it will increase the chances of ferreting out that elusive and tenuous signal in the vastness of space, time and frequency.
 It is as if scientists believe the problem of finding ETs will be solved, and only solved, by building a big enough radio telescope.

 Milner confirms the effort will scan 10 times more of the sky, process data 100 times faster, and increase the range of radio frequencies to scan than any previous search scientists have ever conducted.